Weston Middle School Parent-Teacher Organization Bylaws

 Section 2: Special meetings are any meetings, other than Board or General membership meeting, which are called by the President or three Board members; notice for which shall be published in the PTO newsletter or by email at least three (3) days prior to the meeting.

-Section 3: Ten (10) PTO members, at least five (5) of who shall not be members of the Executive Board, shall constitute a quorum for the transaction of business at any meeting of the general membership.
+Section 3: Five (5) PTO members, at least three (3) of who shall not be members of the Executive Board, shall constitute a quorum for the transaction of business at any meeting of the general membership.

 Section 5: All members of the PTO shall have voting privileges; however, each member shall have only one vote regardless of the number of positions held.